schrpe/Regions.jl/docs/src/index.md

 # Regions.jl

-Region.jl defines a set of types that model a discrete 2-dimensional region concept.
+Regions.jl defines a set of types that model a discrete 2-dimensional region concept.

 ![Example of a region](region.svg)